ksalzke/scheduling-omnifocus-plugin/README.md

 ## `rescheduleTask (task: Task, date: Date)`

 **Asynchronous.** 'Reschedules' the given task to the specified date by removing any existing 'scheduling' tags, and adding the tag for the given day.

+Depending on the user's preferences, a notification will also be added (and existing notifications removed) and/or a flag added to tasks scheduled to today.

 ## `addToToday (task: Task)`